• Home

 4. Each diagnosis of PPCM is different and doesn't happen the same in every woman.
 Some recover quickly and some do not at all.
 We encourage BNP blood tests for all pregnant women.

-5. We believe telemedicine can help when it comes to the lack of support from a PPCM patients environment.
+5. We believe telemedicine can help when it comes to the lack of support from a PPCM patients' environment.
 Cardiac rehab requires PPCM patients to seek a ride or risk driving themselves for treatment.
 Small workouts at home should be provided.

 6. The babies who come from a PPCM mother should also be evaluated closely, as sometimes PPCM can affect the unborn.